hvpham-yorku/project-meetmerge/README.md

 Create a pull request so we can review.

 ### Team:
-Rebecca John
+-Rebecca John
-Emmanuel Ideho
+-Emmanuel Ideho
-Amir Dmore
+-Amir Dmore